-It’s said that “The Life of a Digital Marketers in the Hands of Google!”
+It’s said that “The Life of a Digital Marketer in the Hands of Google!”

 Same way, Search Engine Optimization is an activity where everyone is trying to compete and rank their websites on the top.
 And the element which plays a significant role here is KEYWORDS.